maxtepkeev/python-redmine/docs/resources/attachment.rst

 Manager
 -------

-All operations on the Attachment resource are provided by it's manager.
+All operations on the Attachment resource are provided by its manager.
 To get access to it you have to call ``redmine.attachment`` where ``redmine`` is a configured redmine object.
 See the :doc:`../configuration` about how to configure redmine object.

 Create methods
 --------------

 Not supported by Redmine.
-Some resources support adding attachments via it's create/update methods, e.g. Issue, WikiPage.
+Some resources support adding attachments via their create/update methods, e.g. Issue, WikiPage.

 Read methods
 ------------